How To Look After Your Pilgrim Boots

 Cleaning Your Boots

-• Remove the laces (if applicable) and insert shoe trees into the boots to help maintain their shape.
+- Remove the laces (if applicable) and insert shoe trees to help maintain the boots’ shape.

-• Use a stiff-bristled brush to remove dirt, dust, and debris from the leather.
-Be sure to use a clean brush specifically reserved for your boots.
+- Use a stiff-bristled brush to remove surface dirt, dust, and grit.
+Always use a clean brush reserved just for your boots.

 Rejuvenating The Leather